adamwan-nexplore/guidebook-nxp-hk/how-we-develop/application-architecture-fe.md

 ## Checklist

-- [ ] Are `Business Logics` resolved as pure functions?
+- [ ] Is `Business Logic` resolved as pure functions?
-- [ ] Can logic extract to be some separate functions?
+- [ ] Can Business Logic extract to be some separate functions?
 - [ ] Do states bind to relevant components ONLY?
 - [ ] Do components extract as children if under a complicated layout?